-The doctrines of phrenology are closely associated with this part of the subject; but having examined them in a preceding Chapter, I do not recur to the topic here.
-Another curious question, (also discussed before,) is that of the condition of the brain as a double organ - the inferences suggested by the fact of unity of action and result from this doubleness of parts--and the possible or certain effects of differences of the two sides, however produced, or of morbid changes in the commissures connecting them.
-Without repeating the argument, I may advert once more to the singular importance of these connecting structures, whatever form they assume.
+The doctrines of phrenology are closely associated with this part of our subject; but having examined them in a preceding chapter, I do not recur to the topic here.
+Another curious question, (also discussed before) is that of the condition of the brain as a double organ;-the inferences suggested by the fact of unity of action and result from this doubleness of parts;and the possible or certain effects of differences of the two sides, however produced, or of morbid changes in the commissures connecting them.
+Without repeating the argument, I may advert once more to the singular importance of these connecting organisations, whatever form they assume.
 We cannot venture further to define their office than as blending double and similar parts into single and consentaneous action.
-But limiting our view to this point, we must regard the integrity of their functions as essential to the healthy condition of the brain; and their morbid changes, as far as dissection can discover them, become of great interest in the history of various cerebral and mental disorders.
+But limiting our view to this point, we must regard the integrity of their functions as essential to the healthy condition of the brain.
+And their morbid changes, as far as dissection can discover them, become of great interest in the history of all cerebral and mental disorders.

-No stronger proof can be given of the deficiencies in our actual knowledge of the brain than the uncertainty still existing as to the true offices of the Cerebellum.
+No stronger proof can be given of the deficiencies in our actual knowledge of the brain, than the uncertainty still existing as to the true offices of the Cerebellum.
 From its size, position, connexions, and peculiar structure, we cannot doubt that it fulfils purposes essential to the higher conditions of animal life.
 Its association with the Cerebrum is so intimate (whatever the exact nature of this) that where the latter does not exist, the Cerebellum is always found to be wanting.
-We may presume with certainty that it is concerned in the origin or direction of some particular actions of the nervous power; but the contradictory opinions or confessed ignorance of physiologists on the subject, leave this remarkable question still open to future discovery.
-The opinion adopted by Gall and his followers, that it is the organ of sexual impulse, is insufficiently attested by facts.
-There is more reason, from the experiments of the Continental physiologists, to suppose that it is concerned in combining and regulating the co-ordinate muscular movements throughout the body.
-But there is so much that is vague in this definition of object, and the experiments themselves are often so ambiguous, that we must needs acquiesce in the avowal I have just stated.\
+We may presume with certainty that it is concerned in giving origin or direction to some particular actions of the nervous power; but the contradictory opinions or confessed ignorance of physiologists on the subject leave this remarkable question still open to future discovery.
+The opinion adopted by Gall and his followers, that it is the organ of sexual impulse, is insufficiently attested There is much more reason, from the experiby facts. ments of the Continental physiologists, partially repeated in this country, to suppose that it is concerned in combining and regulating the co-ordinate muscular movements throughout the body.
+But there is so much that is vague in this definition of object, and the experiments themselves are, from their very nature, so ambiguous in result, that we must needs acquiesce in the avowal I have just stated.